Maykanwara/Team-Profile-Generator/README.md

 ## Description
-​This is to build a Team-Profile-Generator that will run in the browser and feature dynamically updated HTML and node.js
+This is to build a Team-Profile-Generator that will run in the browser and feature dynamically updated HTML and node.js

 ## Languages